Privacy policy

 - • Data retention obligations

-We process data based on our legitimate interests, which include:
+We process data based on our legitimate interests:

 3. Your Rights Under GDPR (Articles 12-22)